icash-io/secret-voting/static/article_dc.md

 Notable is that Naveed really opened up about working with iCash after I mentioned our deal with Hashgraph.
 He invited me to their private meetup, even Roman Storm's crew couldn't get past the guestilst.
 I still used the oppurtunity to catch up on the latest tech he's been working on.

+# Conclusion

+There  will be ideas exchanged, and partnerships forged, that completely change the trajectory of the space as a whole.
+With so many of the best and brightest attending this event, we are going to celebrate this collection of amazing human beings to the best of our abilities.